gabrielvieira-tech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Inside the VM, download ### [the osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)the osTicket-Installation-Files.zip file and extract it to the Desktop.
+Inside the VM, download <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">the osTicket-Installation-Files.zip file</a> and extract it to the Desktop.
 This will create a folder called osTicket-Installation-Files, which contains all the necessary files for installing osTicket and its dependencies.
 </p>
 <br />